quiode/fujifilm-recipes/Various/README.md

 This directory contains various mixed recipes.
 Every recipe has a section here with a description and copyright information.

-This directory contains various mixed recipes.
-Every recipe has a section here with a description and copyright information.

 ## Kodachrome 64

 **Source:** https://fujixweekly.com/2022/11/28/kodachrome-64-fujifilm-x-t5-x-trans-v-film-simulation-recipe